jthicks91/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+    - Routers and middleware

 - [ ] Describe Middleware?
+    Function that intercepts/is activated on data thats being sent to the backend before it gets there.
+Useful for checking for things like if an ID exists, etc.

 - [ ] Describe a Resource?
+    Everything is a resource per the TK when designing a RESTful web api.
+Each resource is accessible via an unique URL, resources can have multiple representations, management of resources is done via HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?
+    Status codes

 - [ ] How can we partition our application into sub-applications?
+    -use of express routers

 ## Project Setup